joaoTrevizoli/mozfest-repo-template/README.md

 data and information are processed in real time, which is indispensable for the components work properly.

 ## Getting Started

-[ Use this section to orient newcomers to your project on how to use it.
-Installation or download instructions?
-Viewing instructions?
-Example code snippet?
-Add them here! ]

-## Getting Started
 #### Hardware Requirements
 * NodeMCU V1.0
 * RaspberryPi 3